kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein-container/-builder/extend.md

 Imports all bindings defined in the given [KodeinContainer](../index.md) into this builder.

-Note that this preserves scopes, meaning that a singleton-binded in the container argument will continue to exist only once.
+Note that this preserves scopes, meaning that a singleton-bound in the container argument will continue to exist only once.
 Both containers will share the same instance.

 ### Parameters